 Corporate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
-We have disclosed this in our Corporate Governance Statement: recom e a box below is ticked, we have NOT followed the immendation in full for the whole of the period above.
-Our ns for not doing so are:5 ADDITIONAL RECOMMENDATIONS THAT APPLY ONLY IN CERTAIN CASES N/A 9.1 A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents. and we have disclosed information about the processes in place at: [insert location] set out in our Corporate Governance Statement OR we do not have a director in this position and this recommendation is therefore not applicable OR we are an externally managed entity and this recommendation is therefore not applicable 9.2 A listed entity established outside Australia should ensure that meetings of security holders are held at a reasonable place and time. set out in our Corporate Governance Statement OR we are established in Australia and this recommendation is therefore not applicable OR we are an externally managed entity and this recommendation is therefore not applicable 9.3 A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit. set out in our Corporate Governance Statement OR we are established in Australia and not an externally managed listed entity and this recommendation is therefore not applicable we are an externally managed entity that does not hold an AGM and this recommendation is therefore not applicable ADDITIONAL DISCLOSURES APPLICABLE TO EXTERNALLY MANAGED LISTED ENTITIES - Alternative to Recommendation 1.1 for externally managed listed entities: The responsible entity of an externally managed listed entity should disclose: (a) the arrangements between the responsible entity and the listed entity for managing the affairs of the listed entity; and (b) the role and responsibility of the board of the responsible entity for overseeing those arrangements. and we have disclosed the information referred to in paragraphs (a) and (b) at: [insert location] set out in our Corporate Governance Statement
+We have disclosed this in our Corporate Governance Statement: recomr a box below is ticked, we have NOT followed the mendation in full for the whole of the period above.
+Our us for not doing so are:5 ADDITIO ADDITIONAL RECOMMENDATIONS THAT APPLY ONLY IN CERTAIN CASES N/A 9.1 A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents. and we have disclosed information about the processes in place at: [insert location] ⊠ w ve do not have a director in this position and this ecommendation is therefore not applicable OR ve are an externally managed entity and this recommendation is therefore not applicable or applicable 9.2 A listed entity established outside Australia should ensure that meetings of security holders are held at a reasonable place and time. ⊠ w th ve are established in Australia and this recommendation is therefore not applicable OR ve are an externally managed entity and this recommendation is therefore not applicable 9.3 A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit. ⊠ w lis a l ve are established in Australia and not an externally managed sted entity and this recommendation is therefore not applicable ve are an externally managed entity that does not hold an AGM and this recommendation is therefore not applicable ADDITIONAL DISCLOSURES APPLICABLE TO EXTERNALLY MANAGED LISTED ENTITIES - Alternative to Recommendation 1.1 for externally managed listed entities: The responsible entity of an externally managed listed entity should disclose: (a) the arrangements between the responsible entity and the listed entity for managing the affairs of the listed entity; and (b) the role and responsibility of the board of the responsible entity for overseeing those arrangements. and we have disclosed the information referred to in paragraphs (a) and (b) at: [insert location] □ se et out in our Corporate Governance Statement

 Corporate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are: 5 - Alternative to Recommendations 8.1, 8.2 and 8.3 for externally managed listed entities: An externally managed listed entity should clearly disclose the terms governing the remuneration of the manager. and we have disclosed the terms governing our remuneration as manager of the entity at: □ set out in our Corporate Governance Statement [insert location]
+Our reasons for not doing so are: 5 - Alternative to Recommendations 8.1, 8.2 and 8.3 for externally managed listed entities: An externally managed listed entity should clearly disclose the terms governing the remuneration of the manager. and we have disclosed the terms governing our remuneration as manager of the entity at: [insert location] □ set out in our Corporate Governance Statement

-Clean Seas Seafood Limited ACN 094 380 435 and Controlled Entities recognise the importance of good corporate governance and are committed to maintaining and enhancing the highest standards across the Group - good governance is not considered to be just a matter for the Board and management, rather a culture entrenched company-wide.
+The Board of Directors and management of Clean Seas Seafood Limited ('Clean Seas' or 'the Company') recognise the importance of good corporate governance and are committed to maintaining and enhancing the highest standards across the Group - good governance is not considered to be just a matter for the Board and management, rather a culture entrenched company-wide.